maefranco/CSC583-Final/README.md

 # CSC583-Final
 Create a `sign-in` application that runs on a mobile device, e.g., an iPad or an Android tablet that communicates with a back-end database.
 This application is used as a kiosk device to collect information on visitors to a corporation.

+## Action Plan

+- [x] Nonfunctional analysis
+- [ ] Architecture design
+- [ ] Implementation
+- [ ] Testing
+- [ ] Deployment

+## Nonfunctional Requirements

-## Visitor's View
+### Visitor View

-The `sign-in` application presents to users a web form asking for some necessary information:
+The application shall provide a form that visitors can use to sign in.
+The form shall include the following fields:

 - Name
 - Email